mastodon/documentation/Running-Mastodon/Serving_a_different_domain.md

 It is important to understand that for federation purposes, a user in Mastodon has two unique identifiers associated:
 - A webfinger `acct:` URI, used for discovery and as a verifiable global name for the user across Mastodon instances.
-  In our example, our account's `acct:` URI is `acct:user@example.org`
+  In our example, our account’s `acct:` URI is `acct:user@example.org`
 - An author/actor URI, used in every other aspect of federation.
 This is the way in which users are identified in OStatus, the underlying protocol used for federation with other Mastodon instances.
   In our case, it is `https://social.example.org/users/user`.
-  It is not strictly required to be an URL, but they are in Mastodon's case to ease discovery of unknown remote accounts.
+  It is not strictly required to be an URL, but they are in Mastodon’s case to ease discovery of unknown remote accounts.

 Both account identifiers are unique and required for Mastodon.
 *An important risk if you set up your Mastodon instance incorrectly is to create two users (with different `acct:` URIs) with conflicting author/actor URIs*.